smhatefi/MobileViT/README.md

 python main.py
 ```

-This will sets the keras3 backend and calls the `test.py`.
+This will sets the Keras 3 backend and calls the `test.py`.
 `test.py` itself uses `utils/load_weights.py` to port the official weights of MobileViT to our model.

 ## License